 God is a holy God (1 Peter 1:16).
 An it is apparent that Uzzah’s heart was not fully surrendered to the Lord.
 His intentions were not holy so when he tried to steady the ark by his hand he was slain.
 His act of touching the ark was one of presumption.
 A sinful person should not have dared to touch the presence of God.
 And although the Bible mentions that the oxen stumbled, the Ark itself didn’t fall.
 The Lord was responsible for the protection of His Ark.
 God didn’t need Uzzah’s help (Psalm 46:1).

 If Uzzah’s sin had been allowed to go unpunished, his example might have caused many others to sin as well.
 Uzzah’s death was a clear warning to others that God is a righteous God, who demands strict obedience (1 Samuel 15:22; John 14:15).
 The unexpected disaster caused the people of Israel to realize the importance of God’s express commands and the awfulness of the sin of disrespect (Psalm 111:10).

-It is true that the Philistines earlier touched the ark when they took it to their land without being killed by God.
+The Philistines earlier touched the ark when they took it to their land without being killed by God.
 God didn’t kill them because they did not know God’s instructions regarding handling it.
-And the Lord punished them for keeping it – (1 Samuel 5-6).
+And the Lord punished them for keeping it (1 Samuel 5-6).
 But the Israelites were well informed about God’s instructions.
 Nevertheless, one disobeyed it.
 God doesn’t take pleasure in the death of His children, yet He is fair in His dealings with all (Psalm 25:8).

 In His service,